fcas/scikit-learn-tutorial/_sources/supervised_learning.txt

    is to predict a continous target variable, it is said to be a **regression** task.

-   In the scikits.learn, for classification tasks, `y` is a vector of integers.
+   In the `scikit-learn`, for classification tasks, `y` is a vector of integers.

 Nearest neighbor and the curse of dimensionality